 Pros

-- Perfect course for visual learners (entire program is built on images)
+- Ideal app for visual learners (entire program is built on images)

-- Learning framework is based on immersion and it works
+- Learning framework based on concept of immersion

 Cons

-- Lessons can become somewhat tedious/boring at times
+- Lessons can become tedious at times (somewhat repetitive)

 Rosetta Stone: Intimidating But Effective

 When you first dive into the Rosetta Stone Spanish program, it’s a little intimidating.
 I’m not going to lie.
-This program is based on the concept of immersion and you’re thrown into the fire.
+This program is based on the concept of throwing you into the fire so you can learn like a native.
 Let me explain why that’s actually a good thing.

 Being Immersed Works

-The greatest benefit of this is that you end up associating the Spanish words you’re learning with the actual objects and actions they represent.
+The greatest benefit is that you end up associating the Spanish words you’re learning with the actual objects and actions they represent.
 In other words, you cut out English as a go-between and just start thinking in Spanish.
-Again, it’s frustrating and intimidating, but it works.
+Again, it’s frustrating and intimidating at first, but if you have the patience to stick with it, this method works.

 Great For Visual Learners